Going Forward - Estate Planning for Your Family -

 Dear Friend:

-We all need to have a Durable Power of Attorney, an Advance Health Care Directive (Durable Power for Health) and a Will.
+We all need to have a Durable Power of Attorney, an Advance Health Care Directive (Durable Power for Health) and a Will/Living Trust.
 If you are a single person that means there are three documents you need.
 If you are married, that means there are six documents you and your spouse need.
 Trusts are useful if there are minor children or real estate as a part of your estate and you want to help those left behind avoid probate.
 BUT, EVERYONE, even if they have not decided to get a trust just yet, needs those first three documents to be signed, dated, notarized or witnessed (by two independent [not named beneficiaries or executors] people in the case of a Will).

-1. Durable Power of Attorney (General):
+1. Durable Power of Attorney (General/Business):

 This is a separate document for each spouse so that in the event of the incapacity of one spouse, the other spouse (or, if not married, another named individual) can have authority to deal with property that for some reason may not be owned by the trust.